Global warming has been good to Champagne makers, so far

-REIMS, France (Reuters) - Climate change is a touchy subject in Champagne.
+REIMS, France, Nov 10 (Reuters) - Climate change is a touchy subject in Champagne.

 As France prepares to host world leaders for talks on how to slow global warming next month, producers of the northeastern French region’s famous sparkling wine have seen only benefits from rising temperatures so far.